tetris245/tetris245/README.md

 Changes for future version

-* Made the pose menu available everywhere in BC (no more limited to chat rooms and Photographic room)
+* New feature: Auto General Availabiity of Pose menu (no more limited to chat rooms and Photographic room)
+* New feature: Auto Priority to Pose Menu when you click on yourself
 * Improved the pose2 command:
   - No effect/message when no real change of standard pose
   - No more double pose command (removed the spreadeagle poses)